SafetyDocs enables you to easily manage PSMF documents by allowing you to:

 • Pharmacovigilance System Master File > PSMF Binder > PSMF Local Binder

-1. On the All PSMF Binders page, select the binder for which you want to create a draft.
+1. From the All PSMF Binders page, select the PSMF Binder for which you want to create a draft.

-2. In the All Actions menu, select Create Draft.
+2. From the All Actions menu, select Create Draft.

-A draft of the selected PSMF binder is created.
-The system selects the latest version of each document within the binder to include in this draft.
+Vault generates a draft of the selected PSMF Binder including all details except for the PSMF Table of Contents.
+Vault selects the latest version of each document within the binder to include in this draft.

 Review and Approve PSMF Binders